JaydenScottL/bettersnaplb/README.md

 Usage of leaderboard API can be seen in index.js

-- Allows searching for players with CTRL+F.
+- Allows searching for players
-- Combines available regions for more accurate global ranking (until about rank 1.5k+).
+- Combines available regions for more accurate global ranking
 - Media links: Twitch, Youtube, Untapped shown next to rank for content creators.
 DM @duplicis on Discord if you are rank 1k minimum and wish for your links to be added.